 Year Hired by Dublin Police: 2003

-Years served as an School Resource Officer: First year
+Years served as a School Resource Officer: Since 2019

 Why do you like being an SRO: I enjoy the interaction with the kids and getting to know them as individuals.
 I also enjoy teaching.

-Interesting fact or favorite thing you like to do outside of work: In my off time I like to be in the outdoors.
-Hunting, fishing and riding ATV’s.
+Interesting fact or favorite thing you like to do outside work: In the winter, I enjoy ice climbing frozen waterfalls.

 Year hired by Dublin Police: 2000